rabbitmq/rabbitmq-website/docs/oauth2.md

 There is an [example](./oauth2-examples-multiresource) that demonstrate multiple OAuth 2 resources.
 :::

-Checkout [table](#multiple-resource-servers-configuration) with all variables configurable for each OAuth Provider.
+A list of [all the configurable variables](#multiple-resource-servers-configuration) for each OAuth Provider is documented in a separate section.

 ### Configure multiple OAuth 2.0 providers {#multiple-oauth-providers}